nighthawkcoders/python-pages/_posts/2023-11-14-CSP-binary_logic.md

 ### Character Concept/Design

-The ASCII value in picture should be change based off of the bits in evaluation you are doing.
+The ASCII value in picture should be changed based off of the bits in evaluation you are doing.
 Bits displayed, label, and evaluation would be specific to evaluation type:
 ![ascii]({{site.baseurl}}/images/binary/ascii_label.png)
 *Original ASCII*